backstage/backstage/beps/0005-split-backend-discovery/README.md

 If there is any particular feedback to be gathered during the rollout, this should be described here as well.
 -->

+- Create the new plugin package, `dynamic-discovery-backend`.
+- Add the new `InstanceMetadataService` + creation to the new backend.
+- Implement database routing for gateway nodes.
+- Error handling for when a gateway node/leaf node goes down.

 ## Dependencies